johan162/bayescalc2/docs/user_guide.md

 BayesCalc2 is an educational and research tool designed to:

 - **Learn Bayesian Networks**: Understand probabilistic relationships through hands-on experimentation
-- **Teach Probability**: Provide students with an interactive environment for exploring conditional probability, independence, and inference
+- **Teach Probability**: Provide an interactive environment for exploring conditional probability, independence, and inference
 - **Research Support**: Rapid prototyping and analysis of small to medium-sized Bayesian networks
 - **Validate Calculations**: Double-check manual probability calculations and reasoning